emqx/emqx-docs/en_US/configuration/configuration.md

 As the default behavior of scripting environments like Bash, Variform expression is designed to yield an empty string ("") in scenarios where errors occur, such as unbound variables or exceptions during runtime.

-- Unbound Variables: If an expression references a variable that has not been defined or is out of scope (unbound), the expression will evaluate to an empty string.
+- Unbound Variables: If an expression references a variable that has not been defined or is out of scope (unbound), the expression will be evaluated as an empty string.
 - Runtime Exceptions: Any exceptions that occur during the execution of an expression, whether due to incorrect function usage, invalid data types, or other unforeseen issues, will result in the expression yielding an empty string.
-For example, array index out of range.
+For example, the array index is out of range.

 #### Example Expressions